andand/DEGEPRIME/README.md

 First, the alignment file has to be prepared by the script TrimAlignment.pl.
 There are two reasons for this.
 First, your alignment may include many positions with gaps in many of the sequences, especially if the alignment is based on a large number of sequences.
 Since DegePrime.pl will, in each window, only use those sequences that do not have gaps, this will be troublesome.
 With TrimAlignment.pl you can remove those columns in your alignment that are not occupied (have a nucleotide) in at least a defined proportion of sequences, set by the optional parameter -min :

- perl TrimAlignment.pl -i align_file -min cutoff > trimmed_align_file
+ perl TrimAlignment.pl -i align_file -min cutoff -o trimmed_align_file

 where (0 =< cutoff =< 1).
 Using -min 1 will hence only output columns that have a nucleotide in every sequence.
 If you don't specify -min the value 0 is used, so: